Klipfel-Nicolas/Klipfel-Nicolas/README.md

 - 🇫🇷 French
   - and based in Strasbourg 🥨
 -  🛠 currently working in Tualu as fullstack developer
 -  🧑‍💻 passionate about
-  - UI, UX,
+  -  UI, UX
   -  Web design
-  - 3d with Blender and three.js
+  -  3D with Blender and three.js

 Reach out to me on [LinkedIn](https://www.linkedin.com/in/nicolas-klipfel/) if you'd like to talk.